 Any alterations to the non-resident ratepayer electoral roll should be made through the electoral office (telephone 0800 922 822).

-Copies of the hardcopy preliminary electoral roll for this by-election may be purchased from the electoral office.
+Copies of the hardcopy preliminary electoral roll may be purchased from the electoral office for \$75.00 (inc. GST).

 Final electoral roll